[UPDATED May 2021]

 - Rule #3: If something hurts, stop doing it.
 If you finish the exercise even though it was painful, that’s an automatic disqualification from the challenge.
 Take that!
 Now keep in mind, “pushing through while the muscles feel like they are working” does not constitute pain.
 But things like pain in the shoulder joint while side-planking, or pain in the low back while planking do count as pain.
 If you find the exercise you’ve chosen causes pain, pick another one instead (also consider seeing your doctor or manual therapist, especially if it’s a recurring thing)!
 Hopefully you can find another exercise in that category that doesn’t hurt.
 If you can’t skip that category for the day.

-- Rule #5: Be your awesome self.
-This means that if your best side plank is 30 seconds, then be proud of the 30 second planks that you do.
+- Rule #4: Be your awesome self.
+This means that if your best side plank is 30 seconds, be proud of the 30 second planks that you do.
 Aim to increase it over the 30 days, but remember that you don’t have to increase it every day, and if you aren’t able to increase it, but you still do it, and feel your core working while you do, that’s worthy of celebration.
 You rock because you’re doing this, not because of the numbers you reach.

-It should only take about 5 minutes a day.
+It should only take about 5 minutes per day.
 And you don’t have to do it all together, although you may find that works.
 Just get ‘er done.
 I’ll start you off with some suggestions for each of the categories, and we’ve got a few extra special bonuses since the first round:

 Here are some of the exercises you’ll learn and “enjoy” during the Core is the Core challenge: